I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/videoagp/nc-videoagp-pagp-reserve-physical.md

 <p>The miniport driver should call <a href="..\videoagp\nc-videoagp-pagp-release-physical.md">AgpReleasePhysical</a> to release the physical address range when it is no longer needed. </p>

-<p>Video miniport drivers that run on Microsoft Windows 2000 should always reserve a range whose size is a multiple of 64 kilobytes.
-Reserving a range that is not a multiple of 64 kilobytes can result in <a href="..\videoagp\nc-videoagp-pagp-reserve-virtual.md">AgpReserveVirtual</a> or <a href="..\videoagp\nc-videoagp-pagp-commit-virtual.md">AgpCommitVirtual</a> returning an invalid virtual address.</p>

-<p>On Microsoft Windows XP and later, <b>AgpReservePhysical</b> automatically expands the requested range to a multiple of 64 kilobytes.</p>

-<p>Upon successful return, the AGP controller can respond to the reserved physical address range on the bus.
-However, the video miniport driver must first call <a href="..\videoagp\nc-videoagp-pagp-commit-physical.md">AgpCommitPhysical</a> to cause this memory to be committed before accessing it in order for the accessed results to be defined.</p>

-<p>The miniport driver can call <b>AgpReservePhysical</b> several times to reserve many smaller address ranges rather than one big range.</p>

-<p>The miniport driver should call <a href="..\videoagp\nc-videoagp-pagp-release-physical.md">AgpReleasePhysical</a> to release the physical address range when it is no longer needed. </p>

 ## -requirements
 <table>
 <tr>